 We next sought to reconstitute the TRIP13:p31(comet):MAD2 complex in vitro.
-We separately purified M. musculus TRIP13E253Q, which is catalytically inactive and forms more stable hexamers than wild-type TRIP13 in the presence of ATP (Figure 1-figure supplement 2A), wild-type p31(comet), and a monomeric variant of MAD2 (MAD2R133A) in which open (O-MAD2) and closed (C-MAD2) monomers can be separately purified (Figure 4-figure supplement 1) (Luo et al., 2004; Mapelli et al., 2006; Sironi et al., 2001).
+We separately purified M. musculus TRIP13E253Q, which is catalytically inactive and forms more stable hexamers than wild-type TRIP13 (Figure 1D), wild-type p31(comet), and a monomeric variant of MAD2 (MAD2R133A) in which open (O-MAD2) and closed (C-MAD2) monomers can be separately purified (Figure 5-figure supplement 2) (Luo et al., 2004; Mapelli et al., 2006; Sironi et al., 2001).
 We mixed TRIP13E253Q, p31(comet), and C-MAD2R133A in the presence of ATP, and measured complex formation using size-exclusion chromatography.
 In agreement with prior studies (Yang et al., 2007), p31(comet) and C-MAD2R133A formed a stable heterodimeric complex.
-When this complex was pre-incubated with TRIP13E253Q, a small amount of both proteins was shifted into the TRIP13 hexamer peak (Figure 4D, Figure 4-figure supplement 3).
-Semi-quantitative analysis of Coomassie-stained gels, and light-scattering based molecular-weight measurements on this peak, revealed that for each TRIP13E235Q hexamer, about 1 copy of each protein was shifted into the TRIP13 peak (Figure 4D, Figure 4-figure supplement 4).
-MAD2 did not shift in the absence of p31(comet), and only a very small amount of p31(comet) shifted in the absence of MAD2 (Figure 4-figure supplement 3). p31(comet) mutants that disrupt either MAD2 or TRIP13 binding also largely eliminated p31(comet):MAD2 co-migration with TRIP13E253Q (Figure 4-figure supplement 3).
-Taken together with our yeast two-hybrid results, these data suggest that a single p31(comet):MAD2 complex associates with a TRIP13 hexamer, first through transient TRIP13-p31(comet) binding (likely mediated by the TRIP13 NTD), then through direct interactions between MAD2 and TRIP13 (at the TRIP13 hexamer pore).
-As TRIP13E253Q is unable to hydrolyze ATP, the resulting complex is likely trapped in a pre-catalysis state.
+When this complex was pre-incubated with TRIP13E253Q, a small amount of both proteins was shifted into the TRIP13 hexamer peak (Figure 5E, Figure 5-figure supplement 1).
+Semi-quantitative analysis of Coomassie-stained gels, and light-scattering based molecular-weight measurements on this peak, revealed that for each TRIP13E235Q hexamer, about 1 copy of p31(comet):C-MAD2R133A was shifted into the TRIP13 peak (Figure 5E, F, Figure 5-figure supplement 1).
+MAD2 did not shift in the absence of p31(comet), and only a very small amount of p31(comet) shifted in the absence of MAD2 (Figure 5-figure supplement 1). p31(comet) mutants that disrupt either MAD2 or TRIP13 binding also largely eliminated p31(comet):MAD2 co-migration with TRIP13E253Q (Figure 5-figure supplement 1).
+Taken together with our yeast two-hybrid results, these data suggest that a single p31(comet):MAD2 complex associates with a TRIP13 hexamer, first through transient TRIP13-p31(comet) binding (likely mediated by the TRIP13 NTD), then through direct interactions between TRIP13 and MAD2 (at the TRIP13 hexamer pore).
+We were unable to directly test the role of the TRIP13 pore loops in binding, however, as the TRIP13W221A/E253Q double mutant did not form stable hexamers (data not shown).

 PCH-2/TRIP13 ATPase activity is stimulated by p31(comet) + MAD2